brianbutler08/Credit_Risk_Analysis/README.md

 # Results

-For each algorithm or model, we evaluated performance by looking at the accuracy score, generating a confusion matrix and printing a classification report
+For each algorithm or model, we evaluated performance by looking at the accuracy score, generating a confusion matrix and printing a classification report.

-## RandomOverSampler
+## Random Over Sampler

 **Accuracy Score**